mcellteam/cellblender_tutorials/structured_mols/tutorial.rst

 "A" molecule.
 If we had placed that Rotation Reference Key on the "z" axis, then the partial ring of molecules would be flat.

-Let's add 3 more "A" molecules to our complex with "A.A.A.A.A.A.A.A" for a total of 8.
+Let's add 3 more "A" molecules to our complex to get "A.A.A.A.A.A.A.A" for a total of 8.
 Remember to delete the current molecule(s) from the 3D view and then repeat the process of clicking the "chevron" to fill out the panel, the "chain" to bind them together, and finally, the "Build Structure from CellBlender" to build the actual complex.
 As expected,